How To Survive An IRS Tax Audit

 The home office deduction is another red flag to the IRS because they have stringent guidelines on what qualifies as a home office.
 People like to include their entire home for the deduction.

 Best way to avoid this audit: Your home office must be exclusively used for business purposes and not for other activities.
-Read IRS Publication 587 to ensure you qualify for the home office deduction, according to the IRS.
+Read IRS Publication 587 to confirm you qualify for the home office deduction, in accordance with the IRS.

 5: Business Losses For Self-Employed or Sole Proprietor Tax Payers

 Business losses for the first one or two years are common when you are self-employed or a sole proprietor.
-But if you are still claiming losses 3 years later after being in business for 5 years, the IRS will begin to wonder if you really own a business or if you are just writing off a hobby to get more deductions, according to Learn Vest.
+But if still, you’re claiming losses 3 years later after being in business for 5 years, the IRS’ll start to wonder if you really own a business or if you are just writing off a hobby to get more deductions, according to Learn Vest.

 6: Making An Income of $200k or Higher